Les Ebdon: Other appointments

 Ebdon is a member of the DTI's Measurement Advisory committee and Chair of a Sub Committee, and he is also a member of the European Union DGXII Certification Working Group, known particularly for his expertise on environmental certified reference materials.

 Ebdon is a member of the Advisory Board of the Central Science Laboratory of DEFRA.
 He is currently Chair of Chemistry World Editorial Board and a Member of the Publications Board of the Royal Society of Chemistry.

 Ebdon is a member of the Structure and Bonding College of the EPSRC and has chaired various EPSRC committees and served on many Royal Society of Chemistry, National Environmental Research Committees, Ministry of Agriculture Fisheries and Food and DTI Review Groups.

 Recognition

 Ebdon was appointed Commander of the Order of the British Empire (CBE) in the 2009 New Year Honours.
 He was knighted in the 2018 Birthday Honours in recognition of services to higher education and social mobility.

-Ebdon was named one of one of Britain's 500 Most Influential People by Debrett's in 2013.
+Ebdon was named one of Britain's 500 Most Influential People by Debrett's in 2013.

 In 1995, the American Microchemical Society awarded him the Benedetti-Pichler medal for outstanding contributions to microchemistry.

 In 1986, Ebdon was the Royal Society of Chemistry, Analytical division, School's Lecturer and later in that same year was awarded the 13th SAC Silver Medal by the Royal Society of Chemistry.